deliveryhero/lymph/docs/api/config_api.rst

                 extra_arg: 42

-        You can create an instance of SomeClass
+        you can create an instance of SomeClass

         .. code-block:: python